-Regurgitation of the acid in the reverse direction leading to:
+Regurgitation of the acid in the reverse direction leads to:

-Burning in the chest in the stomach region, and sometimes the entire abdomen.
+Burning in the chest, the stomach region, and sometimes the entire abdomen.

 Sour taste in the mouth.

 All these details are very readily available on the end number of websites.
 But this is kind of an introduction.
-What I wanted to share through this article is about the dangerous side effects and how to save yourself from it.
-What most of the patient’s suffering from this complaint miss is the seriousness of the timely treatment of the illness.
+Through this article, I wanted to share the dangerous side effects and how to save yourself from them.
+Unfortunately, most of the patients suffering from this complaint miss the seriousness of the timely treatment of the illness.
 Why I want to stress more on it will get clear once you complete reading the whole article.

 The following are some conditions of acidity:

-2) Those patients who suffer from the GORD (Gastro-Oesophageal Reflux Disease) are at higher risk of developing cancer in the upper gastrointestinal tract.
-It is ranked as one of the highest reasons for mortality in early age.
+2) Patients who suffer from GERD are at higher risk of developing cancer in the upper gastrointestinal tract.
+It is ranked as one of the highest reasons for mortality at an early age.
 Cancer is believed to be produced by a chronic injury to a part by any irritants like the reflux of the acids in the esophagus.
 Early treatment can save you from it.

-3) Chronic (longterm) hyperacidity causes irritation of the digestive tract including the stomach and the first part of the small intestine.
-This can result in ulcers, which is a cause of severe pain on a daily basis.
-It is termed as gastric and peptic ulcer or acid-peptic disease.
-This is not the end.
-If the ulcers are not taken care of, it can result in perforation also.
+3) Chronic (long-term) hyperacidity can irritate the digestive tract, including the stomach and the first part of the small intestine.
+This can result in ulcers, which are a cause of severe pain on a daily basis.
+It is termed gastric and peptic ulcer or acid-peptic disease.
+However, this is not the end.
+If the ulcers are not taken care of, they can result in perforation also.

 Usually, the patients suffering from hyperacidity have to take medicines for a longer time.
-Say 3 to 4 months, after which, they can stop, only to have it resumed after a short time.
-So I do not think that anyone will agree to remain dependent on medicines to enjoy your food and life.
+Say three to four months, after which they can stop, only to have it resumed after a short time.
+So I do not think anyone will agree to remain dependent on medicines to enjoy their food and life.
 It is in no sense an enjoyment.

 Most patients fail to appreciate the severity of the matter.
-Let me give you some easy ways to escape from this evil:
+So let me give you some easy ways to escape from this evil: